rajeshvohra/Multicloud-AI-Chatbot-with-OCI-ATP-Azure/README.md

 # Multicloud-AI-Chatbot-with-OCI-ATP-Azure

-How to build AI Chatbot with OCI ATP Database on Azure Cloud High Level Architecture for OCI:
+How to build AI Chatbot with OCI ATP Database on Azure Cloud.
+I have divided into three sections:
+1. OCI
+2. Azure
+3. Terraform.

+High Level Architecture for OCI:
 Autonomous Database (ATP) -> main data + embeddings store.
 Oracle Object Storage -> for document ingestion.